QuincyChengAtWork/katacoda-scenarios/zzz-pilot/step1.md

 `curl -o docker-compose.yml https://www.conjur.org/get-started/docker-compose.quickstart.yml`{{execute}}

 # Pull Image
-Pull all the required Docker images from DockerHub docker-compose can do this for you automatically:
+Pull all the required Docker images from DockerHub. docker-compose can do this for you automatically.
+It will take a few moments.

 `docker-compose pull`{{execute}}